QuietEvolver/Business.Solution/README.md

 ```

 5. Update the database using the migrations in the  project.
 Open your shell (e.g., Terminal or GitBash) to the production directory, and run `dotnet ef database update`.
-    - To optionally create a migration, remove any existing folders and/or run the command `dotnet ef migrations remove`.
-Then, run the command `dotnet ef migrations add MigrationName` where `MigrationName` is your custom name for the migration in UpperCamelCase.
-To learn more about migrations, visit the LHTP lesson [Code First Development and Migrations](https://www.learnhowtoprogram.com/c-and-net-part-time/many-to-many-relationships/code-first-development-and-migrations).
 6. Within the production directory, run `dotnet watch run` in the command line to start the project in development mode with a watcher.
-4. Open the browser to _https://localhost:5133/swagger / localhost:5133/swagger/index.html.
-If you cannot access localhost:5133/swagger or localhost:5133/swagger/index.html it is likely because you have not configured a .NET developer security certificate for HTTPS.
+4. Open the browser to _https://localhost:5155/swagger / localhost:5155/swagger/index.html.
+If you cannot access localhost:5155/swagger or localhost:5155/swagger/index.html it is likely because you have not configured a .NET developer security certificate for HTTPS.
 To learn about this, review this lesson: [Redirecting to HTTPS and Issuing a Security Certificate](https://www.learnhowtoprogram.com/lessons/redirecting-to-https-and-issuing-a-security-certificate).

 ## Database Instructions